 - 1. What has been the formal governance structure to support the delivery and how will it remain effective to see through commissioning and handover? - 2.
 How has governance ensured there are clearly defined roles, responsibilities and transparent accountabilities for the commissioning, handover and support for initial operations? - 3.
-What is the de-mobilisation plan for the project and contractor teams and is it appropriate and agreed? - 4.
-How robust are the processes and procedures for signing-off contractor payments and variations? - 5.
-What is the plan in place for the resolution of existing or emerging commercial issues and the closeout of the delivery contract? - 6.
-How have issues of conflict of interest and confidentiality been recorded and addressed? - 7.
-What is the evidence to verify that the all required approvals will be received from relevant authorities (including utilities and regulators) to allow efficient handover and entry into operations? - 8.
-What is the endorsed benefits realisation approach and is appropriate post-handover governance of benefits in place? - 9.
-What is the approach to capturing lessons learnt during delivery and handover? - 10.
+How does the organisation handle failure or setbacks within projects?
+Can you provide examples of how these situations were managed and what was learned from them? - 4.
+What is the de-mobilisation plan for the project and contractor teams and is it appropriate and agreed? - 5.
+How robust are the processes and procedures for signing-off contractor payments and variations? - 6.
+What is the plan in place for the resolution of existing or emerging commercial issues and the close-out of the delivery contract? - 7.
+How have issues of conflict of interest and confidentiality been recorded and addressed? - 8.
+What is the evidence to verify that all required approvals will be received from relevant authorities (including utilities and regulators) to allow efficient handover and entry into operations, and has the asset owner/operator agreed to the timing? - 9.
+What is the endorsed benefits realisation approach, including agreed benefits measurement metrics/indicators, and is appropriate post-handover governance of benefits in place? - 10.
+What is the approach to capturing lessons learnt during delivery and handover? - 11.
 What is the proposed governance structure for operation and how will it ensure appropriately skilled resources are available for the handover and management of any future service need contracts?